bibo19842003/gerrit-document-cn-translation/dev-crafting-changes.md

   readable.
 When copying old code to new location, finals should be removed
   * method parameters: similar to local variables

+### Optional / Nullable
+Recommended:

+  * Optionals in arguments are discouraged (use @Nullable instead)
+  * Return types should be objects or Optionals of objects, but not null/nullable

 ## Code Organization